syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endhighlight %}
 {% endtabs %}

-## CellEntered Command and its Parameter
+### CellEntered Command and its Parameter
-When the cell is entered into the grid, the `CellEnteredCommand` triggered that binds to the command which you defined in your ViewModel.
-With this we can also use the `CellEnteredCommandParameter` to be passed to the `Command` when it is executed.
+The command will be invoked when the mouse pointer enters a cell in the SfDataGrid.
+The instance of `DataGridCellEnteredEventArgs` will be passed as the default value of the command's parameter.
+It can be customized by setting the `CellEnteredCommandParameter` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}